 "He ran an election campaign on his anti-Shi'ite agenda, it is not possible that he won't bring it into the Assembly.
-He will want to use parliament to declare all Shi'ites as heretics," Ashrafi warned.
+He will want to use parliament to declare all minorities as heretics," Ashrafi warned.

-Ludhianvi was a leader in Sipah-e-Sahaba, a sectarian Sunni group that emerged in Jhang in the mid-1980s with the support of Pakistani intelligence agencies, which fostered militants partly to help battle Soviet invaders in neighbouring Afghanistan, before being banned in 2002.
+Ludhianvi was a leader in Sipah-e-Sahaba, a sectarian Sunni group that emerged in Jhang in the mid-1980s with the support of Pakistani intelligence agencies, which fostered militants partly to help battle Soviet invaders in neighboring Afghanistan, before being banned in 2002.

 The group reinvented itself as Ahle Sunnat Wal Jamat, which was banned in 2012.
 Ludhianvi's Twitter account describes him as patron-in-chief of ASWJ.